Tools

 • SERVER_PORT — your Spring webserver port.
 Provide any open port that you will use to access the webserver.

-• CORDA_RPC_USER — your Corda node RPC username.
+• CORDA_RPC_USER — your Corda node RPC username

-• CORDA_RPC_PASSWORD — your Corda node RPC password.
+• CORDA_RPC_PASSWORD — your Corda node RPC password

-• CORDA_RPC_HOSTNAME — your Corda node RPC hostname.
+• CORDA_RPC_HOSTNAME — your Corda node RPC hostname

-• CORDA_RPC_PORT — your Corda node RPC port.
+• CORDA_RPC_PORT — your Corda node RPC port

-See also View node access and credentials.
+See also View node access details.

 1. Run the Spring webserver: